IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service-spec-query.md

     "name": "zmqpubsub",
     "protocol": "tcp"
   },
+  "type_params": {"ssl": false},
   "address" : "127.0.0.1",
   "port": 8999,
-  "properties": {"dataType": "float", "unit": "F", "sensorType": "ambient"}, "comm_params": {"ssl": false},
-  "advertise": {"locally": true, "cloud": false}
+  "properties": {"dataType": "float", "unit": "F", "sensorType": "ambient"}, "advertise": {"locally": true, "cloud": false}
 }
 ```

 Let's go through each of the above attributes:

-* name *(compulsory)*: a string, preferably a user-friendly one, since service names might be displayed by other
+* `name` *(compulsory)*: a string, preferably a user-friendly one, since service names might be displayed by other
 applications
-* type *(compulsory)*
+* `type` *(compulsory)*: the details of how messages are sent and received are indicated by the `type` field.
+The
+`type` field usually contains the `name` of a *communication plugin*.
+In iecf, plugins abstract away the details of
+*how* messages are sent, thus allowing developers to focus more on the contents of those messages.
-  * name *(compulsory)*: name of the protocol this service will be speaking.
-Here, 'zmqpubsub' implies that the service
+  * `name` *(compulsory)*: name of the protocol this service will be speaking; this is also the name of the
-   will be using [zeromq][1] pub/sub sockets to communicate.
-More specifically, a zeromq publisher is a service that
-   writes to sockets of type `pub`.
-A zeromq subscriber is a client that can then "subscribe" to data written to that
-    socket.
-The iecf library supports other protocols like `mqtt` and `zmqreqrep` that are implemented as
-    "plugins".
-You are not required to use supported communication protocols, but it is quite convenient to do so.
-    More on this in the {@tutorial plugin} tutorial.
+  corresponding communication plugin.
   * protocol *(compulsory)*: this is the transport protocol; only 'tcp' or 'udp' is supported
+* type_params *(optional)*:  A communication plugin may support configuration parameters that can be set here. iecf
+passes this field "as-is" to the communication plugin.
 * port *(compulsory)*: port number the service will run on
 * properties *(optional)*: any user defined properties the service has.
 Each property must be a `"name": value` pair.
  Here, the properties indicate that the sensor is publishing the ambient temperature in Fahrenheit using a
  floating-point format.
 More on these properties when we talk about the thermostat.
 * address *(optional)*: the address the service will run at.
 When not specified, `localhost` is used.
-* comm_params *(optional)*: as mentioned above, the details of how messages are sent and received are handled by
-communication plugins.
-These plugins abstract out communication details and allow the developer to focus on message
-contents instead of *how* messages are exchanged.
-The plugins may support configuration parameters that a developer
-can set; these parameters are passed in using the `comm_params` field.
-A communication plugin will document
-the parameters it accepts.
-For example, in the specification above, the field `comm_params` contains the `ssl`
-parameter which states that a non-secure server should be started (note: at the moment the `zmqpubsub` plugin ignores
- the `ssl` parameter.
-The above specification is only an example).
 * advertise *(optional)*: when not present, service is advertised locally (on the LAN) by default.
 Currently,
 iecf does not support advertising services in the cloud, so the 'cloud' field is essentially ignored.